AGI remains unsolved.

 FAQ

-We will continuously add new models and retire old ones.
+We will continuously add new models and unlist old ones.
 It is not feasible to add every possible model due to the cost and the scalability of our evaluation process.
+Reasoning on why we are extremely selective above exposure to our Semi-Private and Private Evaluation datasets is at the top of this page.

 What about reasoning models?
 Which reasoning level will you use?